nss-evening-web-development/c-sharp-curriculum/README.md

  You have already been using and interacting with a number of web servers in the client-side part of the course:
- 1. You might not be surprised to find out that `serve` is an application that runs a web server.
+ 1. You might not be surprised to find out that `http-server` is an application that runs a web server.
 When it starts, it will look for content in whatever directory you supplied when you start the application.
  1. When you run `npm start`, the webpack development server listens for requests to `localhost:3000` and returns all of the javascript needed to run your React app in the browser.
- 1. `json-server` is a program that listens for network requests and tries to map the url of the network request to data in a provided json file.
-We are going to talk a lot more about this idea of mapping routes (urls) to data resources later in the course.

 ### The Request/Response Cycle
  What do all of these servers have in common?
 They all: